 5 Ways to Turn Lookers Into Buyers

 Our webinar series continues to explore how to create the ultimate customer experience.
-Amanda Wagner, founder of The Complement, educated us about sales and the best way to deliver the right message to your customers.
-Most importantly, she taught us that selling doesn't need to feel “sleazy.”
+Amanda Wagner, the founder of The Complement, educated us about sales and the best way to deliver the right message to your customers.
+Most importantly, she taught us that selling doesn’t need to feel “sleazy.”
 Thank you to everyone who joined us for the webinar.
 For those who couldn’t join, we’ve summarized the key takeaways.
 If you have any questions or would like to watch the full recording, reach out to us at email@example.com.

 1. Sales is…

 It’s important to look at the whole experience.

 - Be enthusiastic about your products.
 You know how they benefit your customers.

 - Use enthusiasm in a way that works for you — people buy from people they like.

 - Believe your product is worth it.
 Remember, you are the expert at what you do!

 Don’t fear that you are being ‘pushy’ — you’re pulling them in!